Martin Luther King Day blogging: MLK on Science (and Religion)

 Update: Abel Pharmboy, commenting below, posted exactly the same first quote and photo that you see above.
 Whether or not that confers greatness on the two minds thus synchronized should best be left to the readers’ judgment, I suppose.

-Image: United States Library of Congress’s Prints and Photographs Division under the digital ID ppmsc.01269.Explore posts in the same categories: good books, In Memoriam, science and religion comment below, or link to this permanent URL from your own site.
+Image: United States Library of Congress’s Prints and Photographs Division under the digital ID ppmsc.01269.good books, In Memoriam, science and religion comment below, or link to this permanent URL from your own site.